 - Find hidden spare capacity that can be used without compromising reliability

 In my next post I’ll discuss the remaining three converging innovations: cloud computing, using external data, and cybersecurity.
-To learn more about this subject, download the white paper ‘How IoT In Buildings Is Unifying Operations, Catalyzing Efficiency, And Boosting Uptime’ and visit our solutions page.
+To learn more about this subject, download the white paper ‘How IoT In Buildings Is Unifying Operations, Catalyzing Efficiency, And Boosting Uptime’ and visit our innovative power solutions page.